cy6erskunk/q-n-a/docs/Organisational-rules.md

 ## Championship

 ## o.9 A championship is the name given to a competition held to determine the best fencer or the best team at each weapon for a federation, for a specific region or for the world and for a specific period of time.
-October 2024

-6

-FIE

 # Chapter 3